MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-issues-tool.md

 <!-- 1.
 Issues tool: Accessibility section > "Form elements must have labels: Element has no title attribute Element has no placeholder attribute" -->
-## Check that input fields have labels
+## Verify that input fields have labels

-To check that input fields have labels connected to them, use the **Issues** tool, which automatically checks the entire webpage and reports this issue in the **Accessibility** section.
+To check whether input fields have labels connected to them, use the **Issues** tool, which automatically checks the entire webpage and reports this issue in the **Accessibility** section.

 1. Open the [accessibility-testing demo webpage][DevToolsA11yErrorsDemopage] in a new tab of the browser, and then select **F12** to open DevTools.